The Ultimate Guide to Google Performance Max Campaigns [2025]

 • Under Languages, select the language you want your Performance Max ads to appear in.
 You can choose different languages for different sets of customers.

-If you use a product feed, uploading creatives is OPTIONAL.
+When usinga product feed, uploading creatives is OPTIONAL.
 Performance Max can automatically generate assets on your behalf, although you can start a campaign without uploading any assets to the asset group.
-In that case, you will launch a PMax campaign based on the feed only
+In that case, you will launch a feed only PMax campaign

-An asset group is made of images, logos, videos, headlines, descriptions, audience signals you provide.
-You can use the ad preview to see possible creative asset combinations.
+An asset group is made up of images, videos, headlines, descriptions, your logo and audience signals provided by the advertiser.
+The ad preview will show you possible creative asset combinations.

 performance_max_assets